Hierarchical Mixture of Experts: Generalizable Learning for High-Level Synthesis

 In addition to our original setting using 4 experts, we experiment with 2, 8, and 12 experts.
 The results are listed in Table~\ref{table:study_num_experts}.
-Increasing the number of experts does not necessarily improve the performance.
+The results demonstrate that increasing the number of experts does not necessarily improve the performance.
 For all three MoEs, the lowest MSE is achieved when we use 4 experts.
 Therefore, the performance gain is probably because of the hierarchical structure (12 experts for that granularity and 3 experts for other layers).

 As discussed in the main paper, when we were designing the block MoE's structure, there were many design choices, from which we chose the current one.
 We also conduct experiments on other variants of the single-level block MoE model.
 In our design, we remove the GNN layer after the pragma MLP, and we remove the graph pooling on the normal nodes.
 Therefore, we only rely on the pseudo nodes after the GNN encoder.
 This is because the pseudo nodes are sufficient for making the final prediction after we add the block MoE layer.
 Here we preserve the GNN layer after the pragma MLP, or preserve both the GNN layer and the graph pooling on normal nodes.
 The results are shown in Table~\ref{table:ablation_block_moe}.
 Our design archives the lowest MSE.
 It verifies the effectiveness of our design.